 - Appartementhotel Rutar Lido is a naturist holiday village in Eberndorf (near Klagenfurt) in the Austrian Alps, near the Slovenian border.
 The property has a nudist beach, campsite, and winter camp with an indoor swimming pool.

 - Gästehaus Lührmann claims to be the only naturist hotel in Austria.
 Clothes are mandatory while inside the restaurant and reception areas, but in the summer you can be naked in the swimming pool, sauna, steam bath, park, and terrace, and in the winter you can get naked in the swimming pool, sauna, and steam bath.

 - Camping Pesenthein is a van and tent site with 220 slots on several terrace levels, each feature a sweeping view of Lake Millstätter in central Austria.

 - FKK Camping Sabotnik is a lakekside camping site in southern Austria.
 The site is in German, but it's easy to understand and has lots of pictures of the operation.

 Nude Beaches and Naturism in Vienna

-Is Naturism in Austria Safe?
+Naturism Safety in Austria

-However, you will find some nudist places that forbid under-16s from entering for obvious reasons.
+It is completely safe to go nude in Austria as Austrians do not view nudism in a sexual way.
+The freedom to wear your birthday suit in public is seen as the natural way things should be, not a sexual deviance.
+However, you will find most nudist places forbid people under the age of 16 from entering for obvious reasons.
 If you want to bring children to an FKK destination, check with the hotel or sauna before you book.